reputation-network/rey-docs/docs/contents/reference/gatekeeper.rst

-.. index:: ! gatekeeper
+.. index:: ! gatekeepr
-.. _gatekeeper:
+.. _gatekeepr:

 Gatekeeper
 ==========

-The gatekeeper is the easiest way to publish an app in REY.
-It acts as a proxy to a server that provides the actual functionality of an app.
+REY's `gatekeeper <http://github.com/reputation-network/rey-gatekeeper>`_ is a proxy to a target server that provides the actual functionality of a REY app.
+Using the gatekeeper is the easiest way to publish an app in REY.

-The main idea is to abstract app developers from REY's protocol and just focussing on the app's business logic.
+The main idea is to abstract app developers from REY's protocol to just focus on the app's business logic.

-Take, for example, an app returns purchases data about people in an e-commerce.
+Take, for example, an app that returns purchase data about people in an e-commerce.
 The gatekeeper would be the server that is available to the outer world.
-It'd process permissions and perform checkouts, and will forward valid requests to the target server that implements the actual business logic and returns the output.
+It'd process permissions and perform cashouts, and will forward valid requests to the target server that implements the actual business logic and returns the output.

 Installation
 ------------